-That's where certifications come in.
-Certification is proof that the person who took the training understands it and will be bound by them.
+That's where effective sales training certifications come in.
+Certification is proof that the person who took the retail sales training courses understands and will be bound by them.
 The training sessions are only worth anything if they change behavior.
 That takes being accountable to actually use the knowledge learned in the sessions.

-Along the way, I ask various question to keep the learner engaged.
+Along the way, I ask various question to keep learners engaged.
 And they have to answer each of the questions covered in the online learning interactive videos or the program stops and waits for them.
 In this way, every learner takes a slightly different path to get to the same result.

-At the end of each lesson, like in a sales academy is a quick test they have to pass at 100% or repeat the lesson.
+At the end of the sessions, like in a sales academy, is a quick test staff members have to pass at 100% or repeat the lesson.

 It isn't designed as anything punitive - it is strictly to make sure the mind is engaged to learn.
 Video is by nature passive and the mind gets lazy.

 A final sales certification screen comes up after every main course in SalesRX.
 It says, "I have taken all the tests successfully, all my questions have been answered, and I will use the information I have learned on the sales floor."
 It asks, Yes or No?

 If the learner chooses Yes, they can print out a certificate which goes in their employee file.
 If they choose No, I come back on again to let them know they can only finish by clicking that Yes button.

-When they do, the manager or owner now has a record the learner knows what is expected of them.
-Do you know how much easier that is to manage should they not do it?
+When they do, the sales trainer, sales manager, or owner now has a record that associates know what is expected of them.
+Do you know how much easier that is to manage should they not follow through?

-Once you get all your employees on the same page, the move from being clerks to become retail salespeople.
+Once you get all your employees on the same page, they move from being clerks to become retail salespeople.
 At that point, it is much easier for your store managers to coach and reward them for doing a good job.